ossuminc/riddl/doc/src/hugo/content/introduction/what-is-riddl.md

 weight: 10
 ---

+RIDDL gets its name from an acronym that stands for *Reactive Interface with Domain Definition Language*.

-RIDDL is a specification language with a specific niche for large, distributed, reactive, concurrent systems such as required for modern internet-scale applications or corporate back office infrastructure.
+RIDDL is a specification language for the niche of large, distributed, reactive, concurrent systems such as required for modern internet-scale applications or corporate back office infrastructure.